JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>3-2</summary>
   What the heck is that motive????
 Can you at least even try???
+Junko's action makes even more sense because there are real life parallels but not this one.
 The murder operation is starting to get a bit Conan ridiculous from here on.
 </details>
 <details>
   <summary>3-3</summary>
-  I was praying to not see a double kill and my disappointment was immeasurable when it happened.
+  I was hoping to not see a double kill and my disappointment was immeasurable when it happened.
 Kiyo is a creep with another rather outlandish motive.
 Dude could have graduated if not for the second murder.
 </details>
 <details>
   <summary>3-4</summary>